ActuallyAdequate/Chimaera/README.md

 ## Core

-The Core folder contains all the rules, lore, adventure and GMTools for running the core game.
+The Core folder contains all the rules, lore, adventure and GM Tools for running the core game.

 > Eventually there will be expansions and other cool stuff but for now let's calm down a bit.